 For SMETS2+ Device Models, the Panel shall only add Device Models to the Central Products List once the Panel has received all the Assurance Certificates required (under the Technical Specifications) to be obtained in respect of Device Models of the relevant Physical Device Type (which Assurance Certificates may be provided to the Panel by a Party or any other person).

-For SMETS1 Device Models, the Panel shall only add a Device Model to the Central Products List once the Panel has received a notification from the DCC.
+For SMETS1 Device Models, the Panel shall only add a Device Model to the Central Products List once the Panel has received a notification from the DCC or, subject to Clause 3.5, from a Supplier Party.